Huotes/CommitMaker/README.md

 It takes 14 puppeteers to make Chuck Norris smile, but only 2 to make him destroy an orphanage.

 The more I C.... the less I see.

+Chuck Norris got his drivers license at the age of 16.
+Seconds.